Introduction to cookies:

 Primarily we will focus on what exactly cookies are and how they work.
 It would be easy for you to understand the test cases for testing cookies when you have a clear understanding of how cookies work?
-How cookies get stored on hard drive?
-And how can we edit cookie settings?
+How cookies get stored on hard drive? and how can we edit cookie settings?

 What is a Cookie?

-Why Cookies are used?
+Why Are Cookies used?

 What if you want the previous history of this user communication with the web server?
-You need to maintain the user state and interaction between web browser and web server somewhere.
-This is where cookie comes into picture.
-Cookies serve the purpose of maintaining the user interactions with web server.
+You need to maintain the user state and interaction between a web browser and web server somewhere.
+This is where cookie comes into the picture.
+Cookies serve the purpose of maintaining the user interactions with a web server.

-There are two types of HTTP protocol.
+There are two types of the HTTP protocol.
 Stateless HTTP and Stateful HTTP protocol.
 Stateless HTTP protocol does not keep any record of previously accessed web page history.
-While Stateful HTTP protocol do keep some history of previous web browser and web server interactions and this protocol is used by the cookies to maintain the user interactions.
+While Stateful HTTP protocol does keep some history of previous web browser and web server interactions and this protocol is used by the cookies to maintain the user interactions.

 Set-Cookie: NAME=VALUE; expires=DATE; path=PATH; domain=DOMAIN_NAME;

-1) Session cookies: This cookie is active till the browser that invoked the cookie is open.
+This cookie is active till the browser that invoked the cookie is open.
 When we close the browser this session cookie gets deleted.
 Some time session of say 20 minutes can be set to expire the cookie.

-Where cookies are stored?
+Where are cookies stored?

-Here the “Default User” can be replaced by the current user you logged in as.
-Like “Administrator”, or user name like “Vijay” etc.
+Here the “Default User” can be replaced by the current user you logged in as like “Administrator”, or username like “Vijay” etc.

-Lets take example of cookie written by rediff.com on Mozilla Firefox browser.
+Let’s take an example of cookie written by rediff.com on Mozilla Firefox browser.
 On Mozilla Firefox browser when you open the page rediff.com or login to your rediffmail account, a cookie will get written on your Hard disk.
-To view this cookie simply click on “Show cookies” button mentioned on the above path.
+To view this cookie simply click on “Show cookies” button mentioned in the above path.
 Click on Rediff.com site under this cookie list.

 Site: Rediff.com Cookie name: RMID